marius-anton142/BookWise/README.md

 A super secret option that will tell you something about your future

+The project features an audit csv file where all actions are logged, and a database connection as well, where tables Author, Section, Book and LightNovel correspond to their model counterparts.
+Create, read, update and delete operations are implemented too.

 Usage
 To use the BookWise, simply download the source code and compile it using your favorite Java compiler.